Skip to main content

 A screenshot depicts the service management tab of ServiceNow’s customer care software.

 ServiceNow is a cloud-based customer service tool for enterprises.
 It features a customer self-service portal that allows users to create service requests or find help centre articles without interacting with an agent.
-Users can also automate workflows to help agents with repetitive tasks.
+Customers can join community forums to ask questions and share their experiences.

 ServiceNow also offers customer service management (CSM) tools with generative AI technology.
 With its Now Assist tool, users can get AI-powered suggestions for responses.
 Additionally, ServiceNow’s AI offers suggestions to help agents with the next steps toward ticket resolution.

-Contact ServiceNow
+Pricing: Contact ServiceNow

 10. LiveAgent